This is the smallest possible change to the EVM to support calls and returns.

 These changes are backwards compatible.

-• The semantics of EVM code is not affected by whether the contract begins with MAGIC.
+Opcode semantics are not affected by whether the code begins with MAGIC.

 Test Cases